mikepray/ssg/README.md

 better main menu viz of vessels and their tradeable resources

+sell / destroy modules

+heat resource that builds up and needs to be given away?

 vessels should generate / use station resources

 getting modules from solving problems